yugabyte/yugabyte-db/docs/content/explore/auto-sharding.md

 ---
 title: Auto Sharding
-weight: 230
+weight: 240
 ---

 YugaByte DB automatically splits user tables into multiple shards, called **tablets**.
 The primary key for each row in the table uniquely determines the tablet the row lives in.
 For data distribution purposes, a hash based partitioning scheme is used.
-Read more about [how sharding works](/architecture/concepts/sharding/) in YugaByte.
+Read more about [how sharding works](/architecture/concepts/sharding/) in YugaByte DB.

 By default, YugaByte creates 8 tablets per node in the cluster for each table and automatically distributes the data across the various tablets, which in turn are distributed evenly across the nodes.
-In this tutorial, we will explore how automatic sharding is done internally for both Cassandra tables.
-The internal Redis table works in an identical manner.
+In this tutorial, we will explore how automatic sharding is done internally for Cassandra tables.
+The system Redis table works in an identical manner.

 We will explore automatic sharding inside YugaByte DB by creating these tables: